 APPLICATION AND SCOPE OF THE PLAN

 The policies contained in this Plan are the minimum requirements designed to secure the health, safety, convenience or welfare of the inhabitants of Loyalist Township.

-c)
+The Official Plan policies primarily reflect minimum standards as per the Provincial Policy Statement, 2020, however, in certain circumstances where it has been deemed warranted, the Official Plan may go beyond the Provincial Policy Statement’s minimum standards.

+In accordance with the Planning Act, an Official Plan shall contain:

+goals, objectives and policies established primarily to manage and direct physical change and the effects on the social, economic, built and natural environment of the municipality or part of it;

+such policies and measures as are practicable to ensure the adequate provision of affordable housing; and

+c) a description of the measures and procedures for informing and obtaining the views of the public in respect of proposed official plan amendments or revisions to this Plan as well as proposed zoning by-laws, proposed plans of subdivision, consents and such other matters as may be described.

 The Official Plan is a legal document.
 However, tThis plan is not intended to, nor is it to be interpreted as, in any way infringing upon the statutory rights, powers or prerogatives of any other legal jurisdiction except as the Township has the legal authority to do so.

 The Official Plan does not, in itself, control or regulate the development of land by private interests.
 The Plan provides a basis for the passing of municipal by-laws, including the Zoning By-law, and the administration and evaluation of planning and other applications.
+In accordance with the Planning Act, with an Official Plan in effect, there shall be no public works undertaken (unless exempted under the Planning Act) and no by-law shall be passed for any purpose that does not conform therewith.

 The Official Plan is Loyalist Township’s principal planning document and focuses on land use matters.
 However, because land uses directly affect municipal infrastructure, the Plan also forms the basis and influences other general policies and matters such as: